-A species is invasive if it is not native to a particular ecosystem and its introduction does or is likely to cause economic or environmental harm or harm to human health.
+A species is invasive if it is not native to a particular ecosystem and if its introduction does or is likely to cause economic or environmental harm or harm to human health.
 Invasive plants can flourish better than native plants and they often displace rare and endangered species that provide habitat for wildlife.
 These plants also inhibit the growth and regeneration of native trees.
 Why invasives outcompete natives:

 - Adaptation to disturbed and “edge” sites that predominate in urban areas

 - Not eaten by local wildlife, free from competition and herbivory

 - Ability to spread by underground runners or rhizomes